 This applies to ALL food proteins, not just soy.
 Studies show that children grow out of their milk allergy and become tolerant to milk in baked form before fresh milk because baking reduces the protein allergenicity.
 The same study showed that out of 100 children, 75% tolerated baked milk products.

 When you think about it, if your little one passes a ladder step, it opens up your diet – and theirs!

 We don’t want to scare you, but it’s possible your baby might fail a step.
 If they fail step 3 of the ladder, this means their immune system can handle the protein form of steps 1 and 2 without causing a reaction.
 This provides powerful information for your family to continue being diligent in the foods you can eat.
 Remember to focus on what you can eat, and not what you can’t eat.

 Research also shows that rapid exposure – going straight to milk, for example — may result in severe reactions.
 The ladder system works the best, and we know you want the best for your babies.

 Your family’s unique situation can change how reintroduction works for your little one.
-Many families find one-on-one consults so valuable for this reason.
+Many families find consults with our Allergy Experts so valuable for this reason.

 This blog barely touches the surface of reintroducing food allergens to your baby.
 You probably have a lot more questions...